kjwilder/accurate-sums/README.md

   potentially infinite loops as the algorithm in the paper did not always work in my tests.
 I believe my correction may not handle some edge cases but have not found any (nor tried hard to find them).
-- The three test files provide the results of applying the above two algorithms and ordinary addition to various sequences of numbers.
-The differences in the results demonstrate how the various strategies handle round-off and cancellation errors.

 ### Tests
 - `bazel test :all`